SCOS 2000: Comparison with earlier systems

 SCOS-2000 is the latest in a line of generic mission control systems developed by ESA.
 Some of the source code is based on ESA's previous control system, called SCOS-II.
 SCOS-II itself was not widely used, with the Huygens and SOHO missions being the main users.

 Spin Offs

 SCOS-2000 has been used as a core part of the GSMC (Ground Station Monitoring and Control).

-EUTELSAT NEO is also based on SCOS-2000, as well as many other mission control systems used for commercial satellite missions like Hifly (GMV product) or the MCS component from Pleniter (SCISYS product).
+EUTELSAT NEO is also based on SCOS-2000, as well as many other mission control systems used for commercial satellite missions like Hifly (GMV product) or the MCS component from Pleniter (CGI product).

-Meteosat Second Generation spacecraft are controlled using a derivation of the core components from SCOS in their specific Mission Control System (MSG Central Facility) developed by SCISYS.
+Meteosat Second Generation spacecraft are controlled using a derivation of the core components from SCOS in their specific Mission Control System (MSG Central Facility) developed by CGI.